 The water puppet show is an important part of traditional Vietnamese culture.
 It is quite amazing how the puppets can work together with the water.

-To find out more about the water puppets, you can read our blog Is the Vietnamese Water Puppet Show Worth Seeing? by clicking here.
+To learn more about the water puppets, you can read our blog Is the Vietnamese Water Puppet Show Worth Seeing? by clicking here.

 Walk Around Hoan Kiem Lake

 Hoan Kiem Lake is one of the major lakes in Hanoi.
 It is effortless to walk around the lake.
-And while you were there, check out Fannie’s Ice Cream, some French ice cream; Fanny is located very close to the Mc Donalds on the lake.
+And while you are there, check out some Vietnamese ice cream around the lake area.

-Also, walk into the temple on that lake that many refer to as the turtle temple.
+Also, walk into the temple on that lake that many call the turtle temple.

 Go To The Old Church Area